aaaristo/dyngodb/README.md

 An **experiment** ([alpha](http://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha)) to get a [MongoDB](http://www.mongodb.org/) *like* interface in front of [DynamoDB](http://aws.amazon.com/dynamodb/) and [CloudSearch](http://aws.amazon.com/cloudsearch/).
 Now supporting transactions as described by the [DynamoDB Transactions](https://github.com/awslabs/dynamodb-transactions/blob/master/DESIGN.md) protocol.

+In dyngodb2 we dropped the $ sign in favor of _.
+Also $version now is called _rev.
+The old branch is available [here](https://github.com/aaaristo/dyngodb/tree/dollar).
+Fixes to the old version will be released under the dyngodb npm package while the new releases are under the dyngodb2 npm package.

 ## Why?

 DynamoDB is *elastic*, *cheap* and greatly integrated with many AWS products (e.g. [Elastic MapReduce](http://aws.amazon.com/elasticmapreduce/),